tmoux/AdventOfCode-23/README.md

 I recognized that this could be solved with a DP, but for part 1 I saw that the strings were at most length 20 or so and figured a brute force approach would be faster to code.
 For part 2, we have to do a DP with a state that store information like the current positions in the string/list of runs, and also the length of our current run.
 The bounds are pretty loose, so anything along these lines should easily pass (for instance, I initially had an extra state signalling whether the previous character was a # or not.)

+### Day 13 (Point of Incidence)

+This was a pretty easy problem that I managed to bungle due to poor reading comprehension/silly mistakes.
+First, I didn't understand how to summarize the answer--I thought we were asked to just count the number of column / row reflections, instead of assuming that there would be a unique column / row reflection.

+Second, I didn't catch the uniqueness guarantees for part 2.
+Apparently, there exists a unique square such that if we flip it, there is a unique new reflection line (however, the old reflection line *may or may not* still exist).

+Overall, the problem is not bad, but I wasn't expecting some of these odd constraints and skipped/misread them on my first pass through.